cozy/cozy-stack/docs/nextcloud.md

 #### Status codes

-- 201 Create, when the file has been copied
+- 201 Created, when the file has been copied
 - 400 Bad Request, when the account is not configured for NextCloud
 - 401 Unauthorized, when authentication to the NextCloud fails
 - 404 Not Found, when the account is not found or the file/directory is not found on the NextCloud